 After our first trip to DIsneyland Paris, we thought it would be fun to put together a list of 10 that we think have some of the best themes.
 However, since we were not able to visit every restaurant (frustrating operating hours schedules prevented it), we were not able to do a top 10 list in the traditional sense.

 Fortunately, we’ve since revisited Disneyland Paris several times, and have now managed to dine at almost every restaurant in Parc Disneyland.
-In so doing, we’ve managed to find more than 10 restaurants with beautiful details and theming that make them worth visiting, and as of our March 2018 update, we’ve expanded the list to include 14 restaurants.
+In so doing, we’ve managed to find more than 10 restaurants with beautiful details and theming that make them worth visiting, and as of our most recent update, we’ve expanded the list to include 14 restaurants.

 An important note is that this list focuses solely on theme.
 Food-quality does not enter the equation at all with our rankings of the restaurants.
 While Parc Disneyland is a beautiful, highly immersive theme park that excels at many things, food preparation is not one of those things.
 This is both shocking and disappointing given its proximity to one of the culinary hotspots of the world, but c’est la vie.